Submandibular Surgery in Princeton, NJ

 Reoccurring infection, tumors, and blockages can occur within the submandibular gland dictating the need for removal.
-Board-certified New Jersey otolaryngologist Dr. Scott Kay performs submandibular surgery for patients in the Central New Jersey area at Princeton Otolaryngology Associates.
+Board-certified New Jersey otolaryngologist Dr. Scott Kay performs submandibular surgery for patients in the Central New Jersey area, including Princeton and Plainsboro, at Princeton Otolaryngology Associates.

 What Is Submandibular Surgery?

 Submandibular surgery removes the submandibular gland, which is located in the neck below the jaw.
 It is often performed on patients who experience blockages, infections, and masses in the gland, which may result in pain while eating due to increased production of saliva.